 Mesh2HRTF supports three types of sound sources.
 First, an arbitrary number of point sources can be simulated.
 Second, an arbitrary number of plane waves can be simulated.
 Third, active vibrating mesh elements can be simulated in Mesh2HRTF by applying velocity boundary conditions.

-Mesh2HRTF was used in following publications:
+Since then, Mesh2HRTF was used in many publications:

 If you want to ask for a feature or found a bug in Mesh2HRTF, please check out the issues and put it in there.
 This contains a list of all current issues with Mesh2HRTF and all feature requests for the future.